mikebrady/shairport-sync/README.md

 =============
 Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS, Apple TV and macOS devices and AirPlay sources such as Quicktime Player and [ForkedDaapd](http://ejurgensen.github.io/forked-daapd/), among others.

 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible for players that support it, such as iTunes and the macOS Music app.
+Note that multi-room audio is [not supported](https://github.com/mikebrady/shairport-sync/issues/535#issuecomment-306464309) for iOS players.

 Shairport Sync runs on Linux, FreeBSD and OpenBSD.
 It does not support AirPlay video or photo streaming.